nklabs/matlib/README.md

   );
 ~~~

-This is very common code to pulls signal 'fred' from stage 6 to stage 7
+This generates very common code which in this case pulls signal 'fred' from
-using matching pipeline type 'pipe'.  `PIPE can also be used for the valid
+stage 6 to stage 7 using matching pipeline module 'pipe'.  `PIPE can also be
-signal as follows:
+used for the valid signal as follows:

 ~~~verilog
 `PIPE(valid, , valid, 6, 7)